jimbrookski/cloudy_demos/README.md

 # Introduction
-This repo is to demo the deployment of AKS via a VSTS pipeline
+This repo is to demo the deployment of AKS via ARM templates